mshah972/Trevelo---Plan-Smart/README.md

-# TravelMate – AI-Powered Group Trip Planner
+# Trevelo – Plan Smart.
+Travel Together
-TravelMate is a collaborative web application designed to simplify the process of planning group trips.
+Trevelo is a collaborative web application designed to simplify the process of planning group trips.
 It empowers users to co-create the perfect vacation by leveraging AI to generate personalized itinerary suggestions based on everyone's input.
 Groups can then vote on their favorite plan, ensuring a democratic and enjoyable planning experience for all.

 Live Demo: (coming soon)